-Now people can click on your logo and go to your company page.
+Now people can click on your company logo and go to your company page.

 What you can do now with your LinkedIn company

-When people follow, they will receive your items in their news feed.
+People who follow you will receive your company page items in their news feeds.

 You can also add showcase pages, which could be a very good option for authors to highlight their titles.

-I haven’t added any as yet, but you might find a use for this option if you are offering a range of different services or products.
+I haven’t added any yet, but you might find a use for this option if you offer a range of different services or products.

-If you post quality content, people will get curious and will want to learn about your business.
+If you post quality content, people will get curious and want to learn about your business.

-In only a few weeks, my new page is recording impressions, shares and followers.
+In only a few weeks, my new page is recording impressions, shares, and new followers.

 It is no news to anyone that Facebook is having issues.
-Twitter also, but not quite as bad.
+Twitter also.

-As these two platforms have been for so long the go-to social media networks for book promotion and blog content distribution, it is wise to look for alternatives now.
+As these two platforms have been the go-to social media networks for book promotion and blog content distribution for so long, it is wise to look for alternatives now.

-LinkedIn is a good choice.
+LinkedIn is a good social network choice.
 It is a very stable network with good ethics and a user base that is much more reserved than other platforms.

-That makes it a great alternative and opens up possibilities for writers to expand their professional horizons and perhaps to B2B networking.
+That makes it a great alternative and opens up possibilities for writers to expand their professional horizons and perhaps towards B2B networking.

-There is also more possibility on LinkedIn of authors connecting with small press publishers and literary agents.
+There are also more possibilities with LinkedIn for authors to connect with small press publishers and literary agents.